ARE YOU UNABLE TO SERVICE THESE CLIENTS POST BREXIT?

 Are you a UK IFA with Clients Living in Europe ?

-At The Spectrum IFA Group we can look after your clients long term as licensed and regulated financial advisers operating in France, Spain, Italy, Belgium, Luxembourg and Switzerland.
+At The Spectrum IFA Group we can look after your clients long term as licensed and regulated financial advisers operating in France, Spain, Italy, Portugal, Malta, Luxembourg and Switzerland.

 The things you should know before you contact us for our help: